jindrichmynarz/dissertation/parts/methods.md

 * Ask users to rate a sample of public contracts either as relevant or irrelevant.
 The sample must be chosen in order to maximize the insight learnt from the rating, e.g., the sample should be generated dynamically to increase its overall diversity.
 -->

-Moreover, SPARQL requires *"users to express their needs in a single query"*.
-This is why the matchmaker employs a single-shot approach.

 ## Feature selection

 We employed manual feature selection.